UT Tyler Soules College of Business

 Tyler Texas 75799

-Submit the following materials electronically to the Department of HRD & Technology:
+Submit the following materials electronically to The Office Of Graduate Admissions:

 - Unofficial transcripts from all universities from which you earned a degree.
 UT Tyler transcripts do not have to be submitted.